Discover never before heard recordings from Louis Armstrong's personal collection

 About the origin of the recordings

 During his lifetime Louis Armstrong amassed a huge collection of recordings.
 From live concerts to studio and broadcast recordings, the range is extensive.
-The majority of these recordings along with other Armstrong Artifacts are held in the Louis Armstrong Archive at Queens College in New York.
+The majority of these recordings along with other Armstrong Artifacts are held in the Louis Armstrong Collection at Queens College in New York.
 The Louis Armstrong Legacy Series will bring a selection of these recordings from Louis's personal collection to the public for the first time ever.

 Series producer, Jerry Roche said “Producing this music will mean people can connect again with the greatness of Louis Armstrong.”